-The program in elementary education produces well- qualified elementary teachers for grades 2-6 and meets the majority of certification requirements in the states in which most Converse graduates prefer to teach.
-Students wishing to pursue this program should meet with an appropriate adviser as soon and implement instruction with groups of young children.
-The students' transcripts will reflect the as possible.
+The program in elementary education produces well-qualified elementary teachers for grades 2-6 and meets the majority of certification requirements in the states in which most Converse graduates prefer to teach.
+Students wishing to pursue this program should meet with an appropriate adviser as soon as possible.
 Beginning in Fall 2020 all elementary education majors are required to pass the PRAXIS Subject Assessments required for certification in their area of student teaching in order to be placed in a student teaching setting.
 Teacher candidates should verify the test code numbers of the South Carolina requirement PRAXIS requirements, because the codes are subject to change.

-- Candidates will use teaching strategies that encourage students' development of critical thinking and problem solving. - Candidates apply concepts from reading, language and child development, to teach reading, writing, speaking, viewing, listening, and thinking skills. - 3.
-Candidates use formal and informal assessment strategies to plan, evaluate and strengthen instruction.
+- 1. Candidates will use teaching strategies that encourage students' development of critical thinking and problem solving. - Candidates apply concepts from reading, language and child development, to teach reading, writing, speaking, viewing, listening, and thinking skills. - Candidates use formal and informal assessment strategies to plan, evaluate and strengthen instruction.